My notes from Lecture 2 covering @State, layout components, Swift type system, and building a memory card game with SwiftUI

 ViewBuilder supports three main constructs:

-3. Local variables: let declarations only (no mutation like x = x + 1)
+if statements and switchlet declarations only (no mutation like x = x + 1)var body: some View {

 let base = RoundedRectangle(cornerRadius: 10) // ✅ Allowed